Embedded Trefftz DG framework for the analysis of discretizations with local-global decompositions: The framework for local-global discretizations

-In this section we introduce the general framework for Trefftz-like discretization methods.
-We start with a generic definition of a well-posed continuous problem in \cref{ssec:continuousproblem} and a generic discretization in \cref{ssec:discretization}.
-The latter will not be used at the end, but serves as a starting point for the presentation of the construction of a corresponding Trefftz-like discretization.
-This is based on local subproblems, introduced in \cref{ssec:localprob}, a global problem on the remainder space discussed in \cref{ssec:globalprob} and the coupling of these problems defining the general setting of a \emph{Trefftz-like} method which is treated and analyzed in \cref{ssec:globallocalprob}.
+In this section we introduce the general framework for discretizations with a local-global decomposition.
+We start with a generic definition of a well-posed continuous problem in \cref{ssec:continuousproblem}.
+Then we set up notation and function spaces of a generic discretization in \cref{ssec:discretization}.
+This is based on local subproblems, introduced in \cref{ssec:localprob}, a global problem on the remainder space, discussed in \cref{ssec:globalprob}, and the coupling of these problems \cref{ssec:globallocalprob}.
+We present the a-priori error analysis of a local-global discretization in \cref{ssec:globallocalprobanal} and derive the main result of this section, \cref{thm:Tcoercivity:coupled}, which is the stability of the coupled system.
+Finally, we discuss error estimates in weaker norms in \cref{ssec:weakernorms}.